spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 When configuring the `source` application, we need to set:

-- the `output` binding destination (RabbitMQ exchange) where the producer publishes the data
+- The `output` binding destination (RabbitMQ exchange) where the producer publishes the data.
-- the `requiredGroups` to specify the consumer groups to ensure the message delivery to consumer applications.
+- The `requiredGroups` to specify the consumer groups to ensure the message delivery to consumer applications.

 In `src/main/resources/application.properties`, you can add the following properties: